 13. Operating system and application patches

-Google is responsible for maintaining the security and patches of operating system hosting environments.
+Google is responsible for maintaining the security and patches of the hosting operating system environments.

-The Google Cloud Platform allows us to set user permissions on the project so that team members can have access with minimal privileges.
+Google Cloud Platform allows us to define user permissions in the project so that members of the team can have access with minimal privileges.

-15. User administration and credentials in the application
+15. Administration of users and credentials in the application

 Nextinit allows you to define several types of users with different permissions.
 Users will only have access to the nextinits where they have been registered and in no way in the nextinits of other clients.